Jimi Hendrix album "Axis: Bold as Love"

 "If 6 Was 9"

-Due to a setback that resulted in the loss of the first studio recording of the song, a version with background noise ended up on the album.
-However, even this fact did not spoil the perception of music.
-Embodied at the same time blues and rock composition was recognized by many as the most psychedelic in the album.
+Due to a mishap that led to the loss of the first studio recording of the song, a version of it with extraneous noises ended up on the album.
+However, even this fact did not spoil the perception of the music.
+Embodying both blues and rock, the song was recognised by many as the most psychedelic on the album.

-This song opens the second side of the album.
-Roy Wood and Trevor Barton were invited to perform backing vocals.
+This song opens the second side of the album vinyl.
+The musicians from the band Move, Roy Wood and Trevor Barton, were invited to sing backing vocals.

 "Castles Made of Sand"

-There is a legend that the lyrics to "Castles Made of Sand" are autobiographical.
-This is a song about disappointments and finding yourself, which can be very difficult.
-However, at the end, Hendrix optimistically notes: "look a golden winged ship is passing my way."
-Everyone can find their "golden ship".
+There is a legend that the lyrics of the song "Castles Made of Sand" are autobiographical.
+It's a song about disappointment and self-discovery, which can be very hard.
+However, at the end, Hendrix optimistically notes: "look a golden winged ship is passing my way".
+Everyone can find their "golden winged ship".

 "She's So Fine"

-Unlike other tracks on the album, "She's So Fine" was not written by Hendrix, but by Noel Redding.
-The composition was recorded one of the first, during the first recording session.
-Redding said that he wrote it, inspired by the life of a hippie.
+Unlike the other tracks on the album, "She's So Fine" was not written by Hendrix, but by Noel Redding.
+The song was one of the first to be recorded, during the first recording session.
+Redding said he wrote it after being inspired by hippie life.

-Some call this song "Golden Rose".
-This is probably due to the fact that her text begins with the words "Gold and rose, the color of the dream I had".
-Jimi Hendrix was inspired to write the song by a vivid dream in which, as if in reality, he saw many fantastic landscapes.
+Some people call this song "Golden Rose".
+This is probably because the lyrics begin with the words "Gold and rose, the colour of the dream I had".
+Jimi Hendrix was inspired by a vivid dream in which he saw many fantastic landscapes as if in real life.

 "Little Miss Lover"

-"Little Miss Lover" is considered a song that contributed greatly to the development of funk rock.
-It was the first to use guitar string muting techniques, which other guitarists would borrow in the future.
+"Little Miss Lover" is considered a song that made a major contribution to the development of funk rock.
+It was the first to use guitar strumming techniques that were later adopted by other guitarists.

 "Bold as Love"

-"Bold as Love" is said to be the first record to use a flanger, a special device that creates an unusual "cosmic" sound, similar to the sound of an airplane taking off.
-The lyrics of the song are very imaginative - this is partly due to the fact that Hendrix, who did not know musical notation, often compared the sound of music to flowers.
-Despite the fact that the composition was rarely performed live, in February 1968, listeners got acquainted with its live sound during Hendrix's improvisation in Wisconsin.
+"Bold as Love" is said to be the first recording to use a flanger, a special device that creates an unusual "cosmic" sound like the sound of an aeroplane taking off.
+The lyrics are very figurative - partly due to the fact that Hendrix, who did not know musical notation, often compared the sound of music to flowers.
+Although the song was rarely performed live, in February 1968, listeners were treated to a live performance of it during Hendrix's improvisation in Wisconsin.

 "Axis: Bold as Love" was warmly received by critics.
-Despite some calling it one of Hendrix's least impressive albums, "Axis: Bold as Love" is just as often cited as a musical masterpiece.
-The album has received many awards, for example, in 2000 it was ranked 147th in the ranking of the 1000 best music albums of all time.
+Although some of them called it one of Hendrix's least impressive albums, "Axis: Bold as Love" is no less often referred to as a musical masterpiece.
+The album has won numerous awards, for example, in 2000 it was ranked 147th in the top 1000 music albums of all time.